 Work is changing.
 No longer can you park your butt at a desk for 30 years minding someone else’s business and expect a living wage, a pension, and a satisfying life — if that ever even was the case.
 As the information age comes of age, each of us is being presented with the call to create our our fortunes and contribute our unique gift to the world.
-The digital tools at our disposal make the realization of these visions more achievable than ever before, but in the same breath more elusive: in a world of infinite options, how do we stand out and create a meaningful and actionable Roadmap to Prosperity?
+The digital tools at our disposal make the realization of these visions more achievable than ever before, but in the same breath more elusive: in a world of infinite options, how do we stand out and create a meaningful change?

 The most successful conscious entrepreneurs create value by cutting through the snark and sheen of marketing and using their platforms to share from their soul.
 Their interfaces are clean and their verticals are integrated.
 They use software and apps as seamless extension of their message, not a glued-on sales channel.
 It’s that simple, and that hard.
 Fortunately, the software has been arriving that makes this process as easy as possible.
 If you have a gift to share with the world, these free (or cheap) tools will help you to detail it, build it, share it, and achieve it:

 With the plethora of platforms available to every online entrepreneur, it can be a challenge to maintain the single-minded focus that is the hallmark of the best projects.
 Productivity software suites can help streamline the process.